beefytech/Beef_website/beef-lang.org/content/testing/_index.md

 }
 ```

 In some cases, tests are expected to fail.
-The test attribute can be used to mark tests accordingly.
+The `[Test]` attribute can be used to mark tests accordingly.

 ```C#
 [Test(ShouldFail=true)]